 Now that we’ve covered the salaries of all three different skill groups of programmers, let’s get an average estimate of just how much do programmers make.

-Well, first of all, it is obvious that this number is closer to the beginner salary than the senior computer programmer salary (if we’re taking the junior salary as the baseline).
-This means that, speaking very generally, there’s a bigger gap of skill and the amount of money companies are willing to pay between the junior and senior programmers than the beginner and junior ones.
+Well, first of all, this number is closer to the beginner salary than the senior computer programmer salary (if we’re taking the junior salary as the baseline).
+This means that speaking very generally, there’s a bigger gap of skill and the number of money companies is willing to pay between the junior and senior programmers than the beginner and junior ones.

-However, with that said, it is still pretty clear that an average programmer salary is definitely a point of attraction when it comes to choosing programming as a career path – it’s significantly bigger than the average salary in the USA.
+However, with that said, it is still pretty clear that an average programmer salary is a point of attraction when it comes to choosing the programme as a career path - it’s significantly bigger than the average salary in the USA.

 More than a Great Salary

 A lot of the times the question of how much do computer programmers make turns out to be the only focus of a conversation around programming.
 This shouldn’t be the case, however - programmers tend to have a lot of other job benefits, not only a great salary.

 Once you learn to programme, a lot of opportunities for both company-based and individual career paths unlock.
 Since coding, in general, is a quite broad skill to possess, you could choose to work with anything from software development to computer game creation.
 That’s why programmers usually specialize in some specific area of the industry - it depends on your interests, skills and, quite frankly, job opportunities.

 A great place to start off working as a programmer is some sort of a greenfield project-based company.
 Usually, these companies allow you to both develop your skills as a specialist in your craft and be creative at the same time.
 Furthermore, you can expect other different benefits, such as paid holidays, bonuses for more difficult tasks, birthday prize wheels and so on.